- Profile -

 Cooperation: icon CONTEMPORARY PHOTOGRAPHY, ROOTOTE

-*The color of the actual product may differ depending on your monitor settings, room lighting, etc.
+*The color of the actual product may differ depending on your monitor settings and room lighting.

 Pockets: 1 outside, 2 inside